-If you feel the readjustment allowance amount listed on our W-2 is incorrect, please immediately contact Peace Corps' Volunteer and PSC Financial Services at taxhelp@peacecorps.gov to allow us to investigate and reissue, if needed.
+If you feel the amounts listed on our W-2 are incorrect, please immediately contact Peace Corps' Volunteer and PSC Financial Services at taxhelp@peacecorps.gov to allow us to investigate and reissue, if needed.

-If you do have a change to your name or Social Security number, also contact Peace Corps at the above number so we may make the correction to our records.
+If you do have a change to your name or Social Security number, also contact Peace Corps at the above address so we may make the correction to our records.

-33. My Close of Service in December 2009.
-Why did I get a 2010 W-2?
+25. My Close of Service was in December 2012.
+Why did I get a 2013 W-2?

-The Peace Corps tax year runs from December 1 - November 30.
-Volunteers who COS in December are considered to be in the following tax year.
-That's why you received a 2010 W-2 even though you actually served in 2009.
+The Peace Corps tax year runs from December 1, 2012 - November 30, 2013.
+Volunteers who COS in December 2012 are considered to have income in the following tax year for the purpose of readjustment allowance earnings.
+That's why you received a 2013 W-2 even though you actually served in 2012.